 - 1. Residents must complete a check-out, select either an express or standard checkout, and return their form with their key (if applicable) as indicated on their checkout form.
-Failure to properly check out may result in a \$50 fine. - 2.
+Failure to properly check out may result in a \$50 fine.
+Failure to return the room key (if applicable) will result in an \$85 lock change fee. - 2.
 Upon check out, rooms must be completely cleaned and left in the same condition as found upon move in.
-This includes vacuuming, all surfaces wiped down and all garbage removed from the room, or cleaning fees may be imposed. - 3.
-Residents must ensure all hallways and all common areas are cleaned, vacuumed and free of garbage. - 4.
+This includes vacuuming, all surfaces wiped down and all garbage removed from the room, or cleaning fees may be imposed.
+Any damages found upon resident move that was not captured on the check-in inventory will be presumed as new damage and the resident may be held financially responsible.

+- 3. Residents must ensure all hallways and all common areas are cleaned, vacuumed and free of garbage. - 4.
 All residents who are not graduating or involved in graduation must check out within 24 hours after their last final.
 Failure to do so may result in a \$100 per day fine. - 5.
-Residents can choose between a Standard Checkout (Resident has their RA inspect/inventory their room for damages along with them before turning in their key) and an Express Checkout (Residents turns in their key and their RA inspects/inventories their room for damages after the resident has left).
+Residents can choose between a Standard Checkout (Resident has their RA inspect/inventory their room for damages with the resident present) and an Express Checkout (Residents turns in their key and their RA inspects/inventories their room for damages after the resident has left).